OuYaMing/OuYaMing.github.io/_pages/about.md

 ---
 # 📝 Publications
 ---
-For a more detailed presentation, see [publications](https://ouyaming.github.io/publications/) and project.
+For a more detailed presentation, see [Publications](https://ouyaming.github.io/publications/) and Projects.

 (**<sup>*</sup>** indicates corresponding author)
 1. **Y. Ou** et al., "Structured Light-Based Underwater Collision-Free Navigation and Dense Mapping System for Refined Exploration in Unknown Dark Environments," in IEEE Transactions on Systems, Man, and Cybernetics: Systems, doi: 10.1109/TSMC.2024.3370917. (**SCI, JCR Q1, 中科院一区Top, IF=8.7**)